sureshvenkatesan1/ps_jfrog_scripts/jf-transfer-migration-helper-scripts/before-migration-helper-scripts/generate_screen_commands_for_subfolders/readme.md

         7653.merlin-session43   (Detached)
         7614.merlin-session41   (Detached)
 ```
-So I know that out of the 106 subfolders under `BoseCorp` folder it is now migrating the above numbered folders i.e 41 - 81 ( so the folders for 1-40 and those that you do not see in 41 - 81 have already been migrated and it is yet to do 82-106 folders)
+So I know that out of the 106 subfolders under `exampleCorp` folder it is now migrating the above numbered folders i.e 41 - 81 ( so the folders for 1-40 and those that you do not see in 41 - 81 have already been migrated and it is yet to do 82-106 folders)

 To see the number of artifacts per folder that have been successfully migrated , run:
 ```